 Our thanks to Rob Stephens for his help at the University of the West of England for making this site possible.
 We went 'LIVE' on September 20th 1999.
 Our site is constantly expanding and will soon contain sections on Quakerism, William Penn - slave owner, Women's History, and more.

 Our email address

 Joining Living Easton

-BEETS are already members of Living Easton but you can also join as an individual.
+You can join as an individual or as an organisation.
 The cost is just £4 a year (bargain!) which covers the cost of 4 newsletters a year and regular activity bulletins.
-Just phone Mike on 0117 941 1918 for a form.
+Just phone Mike on (0117) 941 1918 for a form.